HomeDev GuideAPI Reference

 }

-To retrieve a collection of WorkflowItems, which have previously been added through the platform, use the Get(Criteria<WorkflowItemFilter>) method.
+To retrieve a collection of WorkflowItem, which have previously been added through the platform, use the Get(Criteria<WorkflowItemFilter>) method.
 This method accepts an instance of Criteria<WorkflowItemFilter>, which contains the specifications necessary to retrieve the desired WorkflowItems.

 The Filter property of the Criteria<WorkflowItemFilter> class accepts an instance of the WorkflowItemFilter class.
-This class exposes properties representing the specifications that let you refine the result set of WorkflowItems you wish to retrieve.
+This class exposes properties representing the specifications that let you refine the result set of WorkflowItems you want to retrieve.
 WorkflowItemFilter properties include:

 • Target – Assigning a value (Reference) to this property refines a result set to WorkflowItems with a Target matching that value.
 The result set represents the complete moderation history for the entity identified by the specified reference.